hurenkam/ezkvm/README.md

 That said, I am of course willing to review, and if found ok, to merge pull requests that incorporate changes to make it run on other distro's or platforms.

-## Installation ##
+### Building a package for a Linux distro ####

 No packages have been released yet, so installation is pretty much a manual job for now.
-That said, the Cargo.toml has been extended somewhat to allow cargo-deb to work, and build a debian package that contains the ezkvm executable.
+That said, the Cargo.toml has been updated to work with some of the cargo packagers:

+#### Building a debian/ubuntu package ####

-To build the ezkvm package:
+To build a debian ezkvm package:
 - install the cargo-dep package using cargo: `cargo install cargo-deb`
-- create the debian package by running: `cargo dep`
+- create the package by running: `cargo dep`

-You will find a `ezkvm-z.y.x-v.deb` package in the target/debian directory.
+You will find a debian package in the target/debian directory.

+#### Building a fedora/opensuse package ####

+To build an rpm ezkvm package:
+- install the cargo-rpm package using cargo: `cargo install cargo-rpm`
+- create the package by running: `cargo rpm`

+You will find an rpm package in the target/release/rpmbuild/RPM directory.
+And a source rpm package in the target/release/rpmbuild/SRPM directory.

+#### Building an arch package ####

+To build an arch ezkvm package:
+- install the cargo-arch package using cargo: `cargo install cargo-arch`
+- create the package by running: `cargo arch`

+You will find a pkg.tar.zst package in the root of the repository, as well as a PKGBUILD file.

 ## Running ezkvm ##